clayfanatic/Test-2/README.md

+## Hello

+I don't know what I'm doing here...
+I would like to save the readme text.. for reference... and I'm not sure what to populate on here right now.

+Also, a mystery to me, is making buttons and additional pages...

+Thats it.

+Thanks for reading,
+Ian

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/clayfanatic/Test-2/edit/master/README.md) to maintain and preview the content for your website in Markdown files.